skhanxav/androidTest/README.md

 5. When you've completed the test, create a pull request and fill in the appropriate fields.

 Code Test
-We'd like you to create an app working with an API (https://www.restcountries.eu) that lists countries in a RecyclerView, displays their flag and currency name in another Activity, and lets the user know if they've viewed a countries info already.
-You are allowed to use any third-party libraries you like and install them in your project however you'd like, but using maven is strongly preferred.
+We'd like you to create an app working with an API (https://www.restcountries.eu) that lists countries in a RecyclerView, displays their flag and currency name in another Activity, and lets the user know if they've viewed a country's info already.
+You are allowed to use any third-party libraries you like and install them in your project however you'd like, but using Maven is strongly preferred.

 Requirements:
 1. Retrieve all info from https://www.restcountries.eu